raspibolt/raspibolt/raspibolt/raspibolt_60_bonus.md

 * Start the server to generate addresses from your master public keys
   `$ ./server.py`
-* Scan the blockchain (this can take several hours, depending on the startdate you choose)
+* Scan the blockchain (this can take several hours, depending on the start date you choose)
   `$ ./rescan-script.py`

 ![initialize server and scan blockchain](images/60_eps_rescan.png)

+* The automatic startup (below) does not work yet.
+So wtart manually in the background
+  `$ nohup ./server.py > /dev/null 2>&1 &`

 * Exit the "bitcoin" user session
   `$ exit`

 #### Automate startup

+**The automatic startup does not work yet, skip this part**

 * As "admin", set up the systemd unit for automatic start on boot
   `$ sudo nano /etc/systemd/system/eps.service`